davidchall/topas-syntax/README.md

 ```

 ### Addendum
+The actual colors used in the syntax highlighting is determined by your theme, so you may see a different color scheme to the image above.
+I am using the Monokai theme.

 It might be possible to import the `Topas.tmLanguage` grammar file into other editors such as [TextMate](https://macromates.com).
 However, I stick to Sublime Text. :-)
 Please let me know if you install it on another editor, and I can update the README.